Skip to main content

 Images self-hosting

 In addition to application file self-hosting, images uploaded via the Kameleoon platform can also be self hosted.
 If this option is chosen and images URL is provided, the generated URLs for uploaded images will use your own server / CDN and not our main url.
-The standard URL path for uploaded images is SITE_CODE.kameleoon.eu/images/ and resources there are served by a Content Delivery Network (the same one as the application file).
+The standard URL path for uploaded images is SITE_CODE.kameleoon.io/images/ and resources there are served by a Content Delivery Network (the same one as the application file).
 If the images url path you specified is different from our path, like https://server.mydomain.com/path/resources/images/, then you will need to adjust your CDN configuration to rewrite /path/resources/images/ to /images/ yourself.
 Different CDN providers have different mechanisms for that so it's out of the scope of this article.
 If you don't actually need a different path, just keep your url path the same as ours - https://server.mydomain.com/images/.

 Of course, for images self-hosting to work a synchronization mechanism must also be used.
 This is outside the scope of this article, as it's much more complex than synchronizing a single file as in the previous section.
 Several files have to be considered and the exact names and thus URLs of images uploaded cannot be known in advance.

 We recommend using images self-hosting only via a CDN, which usually has its own built-in mechanism for replication.
 Writing your own could be time consuming.
-The exact configuration to be performed depends on your exact CDN, but the general idea is to point your CDN to serve resources from the SITE_CODE.direct.kameleoon.eu/images/ origin url.
+The exact configuration to be performed depends on your exact CDN, but the general idea is to point your CDN to serve resources from the SITE_CODE.kameleoon.io/images/ origin url.

 Dedicated clusters for Data Storage